openshift-kni/telco-ran-tools/docs/downloading.md

 * The OCP release version and channel match the one passed to the tool.
 * Additional images are included too,
 * The operator's section includes the 5G RAN DU operators for the 4.11.z release of OpenShift: LSO, PTP, SR-IOV, Logging and the Accelerator operator.
-* The RHACM and MCE operators match the `--hub-version` version passed to the tool.
+* The RHACM and MCE operators match the `--acm-version` and `--mce-version` versions passed to the tool.

 ```yaml